BoDeKeersmaeker/tetris-ai/README.md

 # Introduction
 Tetris looked like the perfect game to test a powerful machine learning ai.
-Because it is complex but not too complex and it has an ez to understand ruleset.
+Because it is complex, but not too complex and it has an easy to understand ruleset.
 The goal of this project is to test the viability of machine learning in a really basic Tetris game.

 # Design/implementation
 ## The making of my Tetris game